Mr-Mbambrick/Horiseon-Search-Engine-Optimizations-Webpage--Edits-Updates/README.md

 * all the icon and image elements have been updated
 *I have added accessible alt attributes
 * you can view the heading attributes & they fall in sequential order
-* view the title element & find an updated concise, descriptive title
+* can view the title element & find an updated concise, descriptive title